Azure/azure-sdk-for-python/sdk/confidentialledger/azure-confidentialledger/README.md

 ```
 Then, `DefaultAzureCredential` will be able to authenticate the `ConfidentialLedgerClient`.

 Constructing the client also requires your Confidential Ledger's URL and id, which you can get from the Azure CLI or the Azure Portal.
-When you have retrieved those values, please replace instances of `"my-ledger-id"` and `"https://my-ledger-url.confidential-ledger.azure.com"` in the examples below
+When you have retrieved those values, please replace instances of `"my-ledger-id"` and `"https://my-ledger-url.confidential-ledger.azure.com"` in the examples below.
+You may also need to replace `"https://identity.accledger.azure.com"` with the hostname from the `identityServiceUri` in the ARM description of your ledger.

 Because Confidential Ledgers use self-signed certificates securely generated and stored in an enclave, the signing certificate for each Confidential Ledger must first be retrieved from the Confidential Ledger Identity Service.